 Extending the North Shore’s R2 RapidBus to Metrotown by 2027

-Design of three BRT corridors
+Design work for three BRT corridors

 Additional HandyDART trips in response to growing ridership